demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 * execution
 * options
 * input_type
+* default_arg

 Where `options` and `input_type` behave similarly to those in the ConfKey:
 `options` to specify predefined arguments with list of options, and `input_type` to specify an enum class as the predefined options.

 If `is_array` is not specified it is inferred from the `input_type` or defaults to `False`

+If there is a default value for the input argument, use the `default` argument.

+In order to specify the input argument as a default argument (would be used without specifing argument name), specify `default_arg` flag as `True`.
+For example `!ip 1.1.1.1` will be equivalent to `!ip ip=1.1.1.1` if `ip` is set as a default argument.

 #### OutputArgument
 To explicitly add output arguments, use the `OutputArgument` object.